BigBIueWhale/deep_intent_search/README.md

 Refinement Query (Pass 2) >
 ```

 The only issue is- `GPT-4-nano` is an idiot.
-It doesn't know Hebrew very well, and often confuses nearby sections- ignoring the base requirement to only look at the "SECTION OF INTEREST".
+It not the best at instruction following, and often confuses nearby sections- ignoring the base requirement to only look at the "SECTION OF INTEREST".

 Disclaimer: In the above Harry Potter search, `GPT-4-nano` actually marked 9 additional results as relevant.
 All nearby (before and after) `002587.txt`.
 This caused 9 false-positives.
 Entirely due to the lack of instruction following displayed by `GPT-4-nano`.
 I had to manually edit the results to remove those false positives to avoid confusing the readers of this readme.